ScottLogic/blog/_posts/2025-10-13-tracing-the-carbon-footprint-of-content.md

 - Question the need for AI support.
 When using AI chatbots, consult our [guide](https://www.techcarbonstandard.org/guides/reduce-ai-emissions), which contains information on prompt engineering and other strategies to minimise emissions.

+*This is a high level estimate based on a limited amount of factors:

+- A portion of the embodied carbon of my Dell laptop
+- A portion of the embodied carbon of VSCode (the text editor I used)
+- Power consumption of the laptop for approximately 10 hours
+- Around 20 web searches (AI overviews on the search engine have not been turned off).
+[8.2g CO2e 5 minutes web browsing from a laptop](https://profilebooks.com/wp-content/uploads/wpallimport/files/PDFs/9781788163811_preview.pdf)
+- Reading the stuff I found:
+- 7 inferences on AI chatbots